An egg is thrown nearly vertically upward from a point near the c... | Channels for Pearson+

 An egg is thrown nearly vertically upward from a point near the cornice of a tall building.
 The egg just misses the cornice on the way down and passes a point 30.0 m below its starting point 5.00 s after it leaves the thrower’s hand.
-Ignore air resistance. (b) How high does it rise above its starting point?
+Ignore air resistance. (d) What are the magnitude and direction of its acceleration at the highest point?

 Verified Solution